 - The Daring Way™

 - Trauma education

 - Dialectical behavioral therapy (DBT)

 - Fitness and wellness

 Treatment occurs in a therapeutic milieu where every encounter and discussion provides opportunities for learning and growth.
 So, in a very real sense, the patient, the family, the entire staff and the patient’s peers constitute a treatment team.

-We encourage families to be involved during the treatment process.
-Educating the family and the patient
+We encourage families to be involved during the treatment process, and our Hope Family Handbook

 about disorders, treatments and relapse prevention is one of our top priorities.

 We urge family members to participate in a Family Orientation session soon after their loved one admits so that they can learn about the evidence-based practices we use and what to expect from the treatment process.
 We also encourage participation in Family Education Day, which is held nearly every two months.